-Docents facilitate teaching from the Center’s collections, special exhibitions, and architecture.
+Docents facilitate teaching from the museum’s collections, special exhibitions, and architecture.
 They lead interactive tours for visitors of all ages and abilities as well as teach specially designed programs.
 Becoming a docent requires a three-year commitment: one year of training followed by two years of service.

 Colleges and Universities

 Faculty from all departments at nearby colleges and universities are invited to explore the rich educational opportunities afforded by the study of original works of art.
 The Yale Center for British Art's collections can be searched online.